pineOapple/framework/README.md

 2. `OBSWConfig.h` which can contain machine and architecture specific configuration options
 3. `FSFWConfig.h` which contains the configuration for the flight software framework

-These files can be edited manually after `CMake` buld generation.
+These files can be edited manually after `CMake` build generation.

 # Index